What would you do if you had to flee your house?

-The last point demonstrates why it’s awesome to have an organised house with all your important memorabilia curated and in one spot rather than strewn throughout every cupboard.
+The last point demonstrates why it’s awesome to have organised memorabilia.
 But that’s a job for another day.

-There are lots of other things you could put on the Evacuation List list – clean undies, toothbrush, water bottle etc but this is an emergency list, not school camp.
-Also like I always say with stuff in general, if everything’s important, nothing’s important.
+There are lots of other things you could put on the Evacuation List list – clean undies, toothbrush, water bottle, etc. But this is an emergency list, not school camp.
+If everything’s important, nothing’s important.
 You need to prioritise for clarity’s sake.
 You can pick up fresh knickers any time.

-If you do want an extensive evacuation list with the socks and jocks, do me a favour and put the important things at the top and then a secondary heading ‘less important’ or something, so your panicked brain can easily pick out the crucial stuff in a hurry.
+If you do want an extensive evacuation list, put the important things under a secondary heading, so you can pick out the crucial stuff in a hurry.

-On your evacuation list make a note of elderly neighbours who may need to be checked on.
+On your evacuation list make a note of elderly neighbours to check on.

-You could consider a waterproof, fireproof folder to protect against the elements and storing it in a locked safe to prevent theft.
+You could consider a waterproof, fireproof folder or a locked safe for protection.

 Other useful resources include: